viviRbi/vyNote/aws-study-guide.md

 Have a team of global cybersecurity experts safegruard all the time | Responsible for creating your own security system
 ## What is AWS?
 AWS (Amazon Web Services) is a PaaS (Platform as a Service) which offers many SaaS (Software as a Service) and IaaS (Infrastructure as a Service) IT solutions on the cloud (i.e. hosted remotely on their many server farms).
 Amazon offers many services at various price points and dominates the cloud IT market today.
-5. What is Amazon RDS?
+## What is Amazon RDS?
+- Amazon RDS is Amazon Relational Database Service (Amazon RDS) which makes it easy to set up, operate, and scale a relational database in the cloud.
-6. What types of RDBMS Vendors does Amazon RDS support?
+## What types of RDBMS Vendors does Amazon RDS support?
+MySQL, MariaDB, Postgresql, Oracle
 7. What are security groups?
 8. How do you connect to an Amazon RDS?
 ## What is Amazon EC2?